 The Members of Dr Honky Tonk

 Gene Ruffin – bass guitarist/lead and harmony vocals.
 Gene is a founding member of Dr Honky Tonk.
 Gene was born in Hugo, Oklahoma and raised in Fort Worth, Texas.
 Gene began developing his musical talent at an early age with the drums, subsequently moving on to the bass guitar.
 Gene worked many years, full time in the music business, on the road with many great and talented musicians.
 Through the years Gene has had the opportunity to be part of opening acts for national artists such as George Jones, Eddie Rabbit, Tammy Wynette, Sylvia, Gary Morris, Eddie Raven and Dan Seals.
-In addition to being a member of Dr Honky Tonk, Gene also plays show dates, backing up Academy of Country Music, Female Vocalist of the Year Award Winner Janie Fricke.
+In addition to being a member of Dr Honky Tonk, Gene is also a former band member for Female Vocalist of the Year Award Winner Janie Fricke.

 Jeff Steele – drums.
 Jeff Steele was born and raised in West Texas.
 Growing up as a son of a blue collar carpenter, Friday and Saturday nights were spent with his Dad playing the guitar and the family singing along.
 With the guitar strumming to Merle Haggard, George Jones, and Marty Robbins songs, Jeff remembers how country music would tell a story that was familiar to the lifestyle that his family was experiencing.
 After a brief stint working the oilfields, music became an important priority for Jeff.
 Focusing on the clubs and beer joints around Abilene, he started working regularly in local bands.
 It was when he moved to the Dallas/Fort Worth area that Jeff’s music career took off professionally.
 During this time of his life Jeff met his wife, Janie Fricke.
 Since that time he has been her bandleader/drummer.
 When Jeff is not working with Janie his talent and style of drumming cuts that great honky tonk groove for Dr Honky Tonk.